-• Presentation
+• Capstone Presentation

 - Presentations will be given at the end of the semester, where the student can showcase what they have learned and demonstrate an application.
-Students may work in a small group of at most 3 students.
-You are to use any techniques learned in this class to create a program in Python that interests you.
-You may be as creative as you want.
+Students may work in a small group of at most 4.
+You are to use any techniques learned in this class to create a program in Python that interests you and may be as creative as you want.
 For example, you can create a Python game, mine Twitter data, or automate a laborious process that you do on an computer; just to name a few examples.
-The main objective of this assignment is for you to create a program that is useful, interesting or fun.
-There is a set level of complexity which will be explained as we approach this project.
-In essence, it can not be so simple that it renders the program ineffective.
-Your grade is determined by your presentation and the submitted program. - A small written report with the code will be required to turn in. - Students who work in groups must clearly explain how each student contributed to the presentation.
+The main objective of this assignment is for you to create a program that is useful, interesting or fun. - Students who work in groups must clearly explain how each student contributed to the presentation. - After a project topic has been reached by a group, please come see me as soon as possible so that we can discuss what is expected for full credit.
+Since each group is exploring different topics, it is essential to come see me to make sure you optimize the amount points you earn. - Your grade is determined by your presentation and the submitted program. - If you need help picking a topic, please come see me.